-Height Adjustment
+Height Adjustment Third Row Seats

-- Pull the head restraint up. - Press the locking button and push the head restraint down.
+- Pull the head restraint up. - To move down, press the locking button and push the head restraint downwards.

-Front Seats

-Seat Position
+Front Seats Seat Position

 To avoid reducing the effectiveness of seat belts, seatbacks should only be upright or at most semi-reclined when the vehicle is moving.